Residency Dates: 02/17/2019 - 03/09/2019

 Application Deadline: Sunday 09/16/2018

-* Bonnie Jo Campbell is a Pabst Endowed Writer for 2019
+Bonnie Jo Campbell is a Pabst Endowed Chair for Master Writers

 Bonnie Jo Campbell is the author of the National Bestselling novel, Once Upon a River (Norton, 2011), a river odyssey with an unforgettable sixteen-year-old heroine, which the New York Times Book Review calls “an excellent American parable about the consequences of our favorite ideal, freedom.”
 Her first novel, Q Road, delves into the lives of a rural community where development pressures are bringing unwelcome change in the character of the land.